IsaikinSergei/pythonProject/README.md

 # pythonProject
-🐍🐍🐍This is simple project for learning languge Python
+🐍🐍🐍This is simple project for learning language Python